-- to ensure its ability to continue as a going concern; - to maximise the long-term capital growth for its shareholders through an appropriate balance of equity capital and gearing.
+- To ensure its ability to continue as a going concern; and - To maximise the long-term capital growth for its shareholders through an appropriate balance of equity capital and gearing.

-The Company has met these objectives through a successful share offering where the company raised £105 million excluding issue costs and through increasing the size of the Company debt facility to £80.0 million.
-The Group's debt to equity ratio was 29.6 per cent at 31 December 2017 and the Company's was18.9 per cent.
+The Company has met these objectives through a successful share offering where the Company raised £100 million excluding issue costs and through increasing the size of the Company debt facility to £200.0 million.
+The Company's debt to equity ratio was 47.7 per cent at 31 December 2018.